 4) damage to muscles and tendons;

-004. After what time do microbes in a wound usually begin to show their activity?
+004. After what time do microbes in a wound usually begin to become active?

-005. Many factors contribute to the development of infection in the wound, except for:
+005. Many factors contribute to the development of infection in a wound, except:

 1) hematomas;